Git-GitHub-and-Open-Source/First-Contributions/README.md

 * Confirm the pull request.
 * Soon we'll merge your pull request into the master branch of this project.
 You will get a notification email once the changes have been merged.

 **Congratulations on creating your first pull request.
-Happy Open Sourcing!**
+Happy Open Sourcing!♥**